In-house columnist Mark Herrmann reviews Above the Law founder and managing editor David Lat’s forthcoming novel, Supreme Ambitions.

 * “Lindsay Lohan is the victim.”
 What the Heller you talking about?
 LiLo’s lawyer thinks there’s a conspiracy among the prosecutors on her case that’s resulted in leaks of information to TMZ.
 [CNN]

-I would bet that at least half of you resolved to find a new job in 2012.
+Valerie Katz would bet that at least half of you resolved to find a new job in 2012.
 And, for many, that new job means going out on your own.
 As with most New Year’s resolutions, however, such a measure may seem overwhelming.
+Lucky for you, Carolyn Elefant has updated her book, Solo by Choice, and it provides a thorough road map for lawyers looking to make the leap to solo practice….